 We specialize in creating innovative solutions with positive and measurable results.
 Our expertise is built on:

-As co-authors of the LOGIC publication, we demonstrate how behavioral science can impact policy with practical and flexible guidelines.
+As authors of the new OECD behavioral approach to Slovak mental health, we set an example for other countries by outlining a step-by-step process to improve mental health outcomes through cost-effective and sustainable solutions.
+As co-authors of the LOGIC publication, we demonstrate how behavioral science can influence policy with practical and flexible guidelines.